 Instructions

-- Heat the olive oil in a large, heavy-based pot over medium heat.
-Add the onion and cook for 3-4 minutes, or until softened.
+- Heat the 1 tablespoon olive oil in a large, heavy-based pot over medium heat.
+Add the 1 brown onion/yellow onion and cook for 3–4 minutes, or until softened.

-- Stir in the minced garlic and cook for 30 seconds, or until fragrant.
+- Stir in the 2 cloves garlic and cook for 30 seconds, or until fragrant.

-- Add the beef mince and cook, breaking it up with a spoon, until browned and any liquid has evaporated.
+- Add the 500 grams beef mince/ground beef and cook, breaking it up with a spoon, until browned and any liquid has evaporated.

-- Stir through the tomato paste, Italian herbs, salt and pepper.
-Cook for another 1-2 minutes until the mixture is fragrant and dark in colour.
+- Stir through the 2 tablespoons tomato paste, 1 teaspoon Italian herbs/Italian seasoning, and Salt and pepper.
+Cook for another 1–2 minutes, until the mixture is fragrant and dark in colour.

-- Add in the pasta, dairy free milk, water and beef stock pod/beef stock.
+- Add the 200 grams small pasta, 250 ml dairy free milk, and 375 ml beef stock.
 Mix well to combine.

 - Cover with a lid and cook for around 15 minutes, stirring occasionally, until the pasta is tender and most of the liquid has absorbed.
-Cooking time may vary depending on the pasta shape used.
-Add a splash of water if it’s getting too dry before the pasta is cooked.
+Add a splash of water if it is getting too dry before the pasta is cooked.

-- Once the pasta is cooked, stir through the dairy free cheese (if using) until melted and creamy.
-Top with chopped fresh parsley and serve.
+- Once the pasta is cooked, stir through the ½ cup shredded dairy free cheese, if using, until melted and creamy.
+Top with chopped Fresh parsley and serve.

 Video